JUUL-DANMARK/.github/profile/README.md

 ## About JUUL

 JUUL are experts in training and further education in the field of commercial transport.
-We provide diplomas and certificates for drivers and hauliers in truck, bus, taxi and van etc. JUUL has departments in Roskilde, Køge, Holbæk and Hvidovre - in Denmark.
+We provide diplomas and certificates for drivers and hauliers in truck, bus, taxi and van etc. JUUL has departments in Roskilde, Køge, Holbæk, Hvidovre, Albertslund and Vordingborg - in Denmark.